 Learn more about what to expect when making an appointment for a self-swab test.

 Test results will be available between 12 and 36 hours after your test.
 Negative test results will be texted or emailed.
-Students can opt in to receive text messages from Student Health Services by visiting the Forms section of the patient health portal.
+Students can opt in to receive text messages from Student Health Services by visiting the Forms section of the health portal.

 Those who receive a positive test result will get a call from a Student Health Services staff member, who will provide you with information about what you should do next.
-You can also download a PDF of your test results from the Lab Results tab in the patient health portal.
+You can also download a PDF of your test results from the Lab Results tab in the health portal.

 Be sure to update your contact information in TUportal to ensure we have your current phone number and address on file.
 You can do this by logging in to TUportal, clicking Manage My Account in the upper right corner, and selecting Manage Addresses and Phones.

-Employee Testing and Exposure to COVID-19 FAQ
+Testing and Exposure FAQ for Employees

-Answers to frequently asked questions about testing and exposure to COVID-19, including information for faculty members if a student tests positive, are provided below.
+Answers to employees’ frequently asked questions about testing and exposure to COVID-19, including information for faculty members if a student tests positive, are provided below.
 If you still have questions after reviewing the material below, please contact the COVID-19 liaison in your school, college or unit.

 Contact tracing is the process of tracking and alerting individuals who have been exposed to the virus.
 When someone tests positive for or is likely to have COVID-19, contact tracing is how the people they have come into close contact with—and who might have been exposed to the virus—are identified, monitored and supported.
 The patient’s identity isn’t discussed with the contacts.